netscaler/citrix-k8s-ingress-controller-docs/docs/deploy/deploy-cic-helm.md

 #### Create System User Account for CIC in Citrix ADC

 Citrix Ingress Controller (CIC) configures the Citrix ADC using a system user account of the Citrix ADC.
-The system user account should have certain privileges so that the CIC has permission configure the following on the Citrix ADC:
+The system user account should have certain privileges so that the CIC has permission to configure the following on the Citrix ADC:

 -  Add, Delete, or View Content Switching (CS) virtual server
 -  Configure CS policies and actions